Mountain Goat | Keats Island

 On this particular cottage inspection, we had to first perform a safety review of the situation.
 The vertical drop was 10 meters onto rocks and water, if one should slip.
 In this case fall protection was essential to perform the cliff-side structural inspection of the footings, foundations, posts and beams.

 In this case, there were no structural deficiencies noted.
 The bedrock had remained stable and competent since the house was built.
-The inspector was able to complete the inspection safely.
+The footings were not cracked or slipping.
+The posts were free of rot and vertical.
+There was adequate cross-bracing between posts for lateral support.
+The connections to the floor beams were tights with no indication prior movement.
+Finally, all these components could be examined by the Inspector safely.

 Had the inspector determined that the structural inspection could not have been performed safely, then we would have passed on this item.
 A note would be added to the report that this was a limitation of the inspection.

-For another example, we do not climb on roofs in the rain or when snow covered as the slip hazard is considered to be an unacceptable risk.
+Another example of a limitation is… we do not climb on roofs in the rain or when roofs are snow covered as the slip hazard is considered to be an unacceptable risk.